 Your eye surgeon will ask detailed questions about your eye health and evaluate your eyes to make sure you don't have any conditions that might result in complications or poor outcomes of surgery.
 These include:

-- An eye disease that results in a progressive deterioration of your vision and thinning of your cornea (keratoconus).
+- An eye disease that results in a progressive deterioration of your vision and thinning of your cornea, such as keratoconus.
 In fact, if keratoconus runs in your family, even if you don't have it, be very cautious about elective eye surgery.

 - Dry eyes.
-If you have dry eyes, LASIK surgery may make the condition worse.
+It is important to know that if you have dry eyes, LASIK surgery may make the condition worse.

 - Glaucoma.
 The surgical procedure can raise your eye pressure, which can make glaucoma worse.